reidm/Buttoneer/README.md

 E2B | 9     10  | E2B
     -------------
 ```
 Encoders have paired outputs, connect the pair to the same channel.
-Channel E1 two encoders,  E2 supports 3.
-Encoders will need a connection to VCC, and GND(?).
+Channel E1 two encoders,  E2 supports three.

 Buttons and switches can be connected to any input.
 Connect one from the button/switch to VCC, and the other to an input.